sopier/djangobook-Updated-to-1.8/third-edition/chapter_02.rst

 	literal backslash and a lowercase "n".
-There's a natural collision between Python's usage of backslashes and the backslashes that are found in regular expressions, so it's best practice to use raw strings any time you're defining a regular expression in Python.
-Unless you have a good reason to do so, always use raw strings in 		your URLpatterns in Django.
+There's a natural collision between Python's usage of backslashes and the backslashes that are found in regular expressions, so it's best practice to use raw strings any time you're defining a regular expression in Django.

 In a nutshell, we just told Django that any request to the URL ``/hello/`` should be handled by the ``hello`` view function.